Details for each type of buyfaggotry

 To clean your dirty, dirty doll, use gentle dish soap and water.
 Mr. Clean Magic Eraser is recommended, as is Volks Cleaning Sponge.

-Den of Angels is the place to get information about dolls.
+Den of Angels - The place to get information about dolls.
 The forum is currently invitation-only however.

 Video games